Training structure

 Faculty of Science

-Emphasis is placed on the performance and limitations of engineering calculation methods, so that the student is able to use them correctly "in situation".
-This situational approach is certainly the most challenging aspect of this introduction to scientific computing, as it calls not only for a certain physical sense, but also for mathematical modelling and a minimum of computer skills.
+The emphasis is on the performance and limitations of engineering calculation methods so that students are able to use them correctly "in real-life situations."
+This real-life application is certainly the most challenging aspect of this introduction to scientific calculation, as it requires not only a certain physical understanding, but also a step back from mathematical modeling and a minimum level of computer skills.

 Differential Calculus and Differential Equations